Find us on Facebook

 Existing experimental data indicate that an ethanol concentration of 30~40 v/v% is sufficient to inactivate theese viruses.
 It may be possible to use alcoholic beverages of 16~20 v/v% concentration for this disinfection process, such as traditional Raki and Ouzo, or Whisky, or Vodka, (1:1 hot water dilution) because they are readily available and safe.

 By inhaling the alcohol vapor at 50~60 C (122~140 F ) through the nose for one or two minutes, it will condense on surfaces inside the respiratory tract; mainly in the nasal cavity.
-The alcohol concentration will be intensified to ~36 v/v% by this process, which is enough to disinfect the corona virus on the mucous membrane.
+The alcohol concentration by this process, is enough to disinfect the corona virus on the mucous membrane.
 This method also provides more moisture into respiratory tract, and helps to clean the inside of the nasal cavity by stimulating blowing of the nose, and also makes the mucous escalator work actively so that the self-clearing mechanism in the trachea will remove viruses faster.
 An alternative prompt method is also discussed.
 We use 40 v/v% whisky or similar alcohol, dripping on a gauze, inhale the vapor slowly at room temperature.
 This method works well for the front part of the nasal cavity.

 Repeat after some hours, and drink a shot.